Mariam-44/ecommerce-home-decor/README.md

 3. To add items to cart or wishlist, you'll need to create an account or login

 ### Creating an Account
-1. Click on the "Sign Up" link in the navigation
+1. Click on the person icon located in the navigation bar.
+2. Click on the "Create Account" button that appears.
-2. Fill in the required information
+3. Fill in the required information
-3. Submit the form to create your account
+4. Submit the form to create your account

 ### Shopping
 1. Browse products on the home page or by category